1994 San Francisco 49ers season: Super Bowl XXIX

 Steve Young set a Super Bowl record by throwing six touchdown passes in a game.
 The record had previously been held by his predecessor Joe Montana, who threw for a then-record five touchdowns in Super Bowl XXIV (ironically against one of San Diego's AFC West rivals).

 (*)The Chargers became the first team to have a successful two-point conversion in the Super Bowl.
 This was the first season in which the NFL allowed 2-point conversions (a rule in place in the American Football League in San Diego's first ten seasons), and the Chargers actually had two in the game.

+With their first Super Bowl win since 1989, the 49ers secured their 5th Super Bowl title in franchise history, which was the most by 1 team in NFL history until it was tied by the Dallas Cowboys in 1995, and has since been surpassed by the Pittsburgh Steelers & the New England Patriots who won their 6th Super Bowl's in 2008 & 2018 respectively.
+And as of 2025, this remains the last time the 49ers had won the Super Bowl as they have been 0-3 in the Super Bowl since.